sepsis-omics/tutorials/docs/modules/abricate/index.md

 In the output from Abricate, column 5 has the list of the antibiotic-resistant gene names.
 Some of these may be complete, exact matches, and some may have a gap/mutation in their sequence which can affect whether that protein is actually expressed.

-To find out more about what type of ABR genes these are, you can search [Genbank](https://www.ncbi.nlm.nih.gov/gene/) with the gene name (e.g. aadD).
+To find out more about what type of AMR genes these are, you can search [Genbank](https://www.ncbi.nlm.nih.gov/gene/) with the gene name (e.g. aadD).